 I have been shocked and saddened by the escalating refugee crisis and eager to do something to make a positive difference.
 As a mum to two young children, I could empathise with the lengths parents would go to to protect their children and give them a better life.
-I'm close to completing an MSc in Sustainability and Responsibility, and it was through this network that I joined forces with a group of like-minded people to form the Starfish Project.
+Through having done an MSc in Sustainability and Responsibility I joined forces with a group of like-minded people to form the Starfish Project.
 Professionally, I'm a freelance sustainability consultant with experience in writing & editing, community investment, volunteering, business/charity partnerships, fundraising and environmental programmes.
 I am also a volunteer youth leader.

 I am a Mum to two children and have been deeply concerned and moved by the plight of refugees for some time.
 I did the MSc in Responsibility and Business Practice and was delighted when another graduate of this course put out a call for a group to get together and think of a meaningful way to respond to the current crisis.
 I work as a freelance sustainability and management consultant – helping organisations to consider how what they do impacts on communities, society and the environment, as well as helping them to improve their own performance.
 My most memorable job was with London 2012 as part of their sustainability team.
 I am also a Director of a community owned co-operative which runs a solar farm on the south coast.

 Nicole Van den Eijnde